maoyinan/GlucoseAPP/README.md

 # GlucoseAPP
 This repository bundles the R code that built Shiny APP [(link)](https://sshsphdemos.shinyapps.io/GlucoseAPP/).
-For purpose of safe keeping, all relevent code supporting the app is stored in the repository.
+For purpose of safe keeping, all relevent code and resources supporting the app are stored in the repository.
 Users are welcome to run the app on their local machine.
-Thanks for your support!
+Note that the processed data is loaded directly to facilitate running the app.
+Relevant code to process data and carry out analysis is bundled in R package (under development. insert link later).

 # What the app does